6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 Quick pick-me-up: A handful of almonds and a square of dark chocolate.

-Evening bite: Grilled fish with quinoa and some steamed greens on the side.
+Evening Meal Idea: Grilled fish paired with quinoa and a side of lightly steamed greens.

 Frequently Asked Questions About Foods That Help Support Your Circulation